Queensland Aphasia Research Centre (QARC)

 Co-design of Aphasia Services

-This project aims to determine the priorities for Queensland Aphasia Services.
+This project aimed to determine the priorities for Queensland Aphasia Services.

 • People with aphasia.